Payop/payop-api-doc/Invoice/createInvoice.md

 ![REST](../images/rest-3.png)

-Please note that you can either create an invoice that will redirect the payer to the checkout page with all the payments available o them (for your project and the payer’s IP address and/or browser locale), or an invoice redirecting the payer to a specific payment method of your choice.
+> Please note that you can either create an invoice that will redirect
+> the payer to the checkout page with all the payments available
+> to them (for your project and the payer’s IP address and/or browser locale),
+> or an invoice redirecting the payer to a specific payment method of your choice.

 For this, make use of the `paymentMethod` field of your request :